 Aperitivo (aperitif) in Nobu, a perfect place to go after work and when they're feeling sociable (which is almost always).
 “It is a place to have evening fun”, they say, while they also strongly recommend lounge-y Lotus for its great cocktails and food.
 In general, the Milanese, usually go for early drinks while almost all bars have excellent finger food to accompany the drinks.

 Bulgari's lush garden is simply magical.
 Right in the heart of the city, it is a never-known-before oasis of tranquility and of high class design.
-“A while ago, we even discovered a magnificent private garden a bit further back,” they mention while recommending flavored Martinis.
+“A while ago, we even discovered a magnificent private garden a bit further back,” they mention while recommending flavoured Martinis.
 “Speaking about private areas, there is also a great place in a cellar, that few are aware of and it will remain private.
 They serve you and then they leave you alone with your company in a fantastic place where the waiter only comes if you ring a bell.
 It's perfect for seductions.”
 Thus revealing, with hardly any details, that Milan has one more well-hidden spot for celebrities.

 The famous Chandelier restaurant with its “wonderful, theatrical in atmosphere and decoration monthly parties” (which they say are unique and take you back to a long gone Milan) is one of their favorite nightspots.
 They complain that the city isn't as it used to be, when every night a party would take place; also they admit being fans of house music.
 “The only day we can go out till late is Saturday, since we hate having to wake up early next morning.”
-Their favorite place for clubbing is the legendary Plastic club, which remains alternative with various kinds of people that always have one thing in common: they know how to party!
+Their favourite place for clubbing is the legendary Plastic club, which remains alternative with various kinds of people that always have one thing in common: they know how to party!

 The night should end with a bite and the modern classic 24-hour bakery Princi is the ideal place to go.
 When looking at it, it doesn't resemble a bakery at all; however with tasty Mediterranean specialties and much else to offer, it is an ode to the art of flour.
 “Full of cute faces and with an incredible decoration,” they stress while all of Milan’s “night owls” looking for carbohydrate recharging march into the bakery.